DevDokus/Redm-PluginBundle/README.md

   - Pick varius fruits from bushes and trees.
   - Add harvest items easy in the config.
   - Choose Min/Max amount per item to get.

+- **PayChecks**
+  - Set how often the paycheck needs to occure
+  - Set what jobs need to reveive a paycheck
+  - Set the mount of Money - Gold or Exp per Job

 # Events: Metabolism
 ```